WHAT IS THE CANADA START-UP VISA?

 - Provide proof of language proficiency, and other personal documentation

 - Obtain commitment certificate from angel investor group, venture capital fund or business incubator

 - Submission of application form, supporting documents and fees

-- Typical processing time is within 12-16 months
+- Current processing time for the permanent residency application is 33 months

 The Canada Start-up Visa (“SUV”) Program offers entrepreneurs and their families the opportunity to obtain permanent residence status upon developing a qualifying innovation business in Canada with support from a designated entity.